greermuldowney/greermuldowney-com/photography/_posts/2018-09-01-Small-run-books.md

 #### Growth (2023)

-A musing over the cyclicle nature of caring for plants.
+A musing over the cyclical nature of caring for plants.
 Images only.

-Limited Edition Hand-sewm with vellum, 5x6.25", 10 pages
+Limited Edition Hand-sewn with vellum, 5x6.25", 10 pages